TalariaSoftware/talariasoftware.github.io/about.md

 The most innovative aspect
 of Neverbust is its ability
 to determine
-a player's risk of ruin,
+a player's risk of ruin.
-the most crucial thing
-to know
-for anyone
-who plays poker professionally or wants to.
+For the first time in history, professional poker players can use to use accurate mathematical measures to manage the risk of their careers.

 ### CDC FAQ API